 - In each of the last eight years, the state has seen an average of 12,000 crashes, 8,700 injuries, and 320 fatalities that are directly attributable to DUI

-The new laws can be scary for a person facing a first or subsequent DUI charge, but given the statistics, it is hard to argue they are not necessary.
+The new DUI laws in Pennsylvania can be scary for a person facing a first or subsequent DUI charge, but given the statistics, it is hard to argue they are not necessary.

 If you are accused, you have the right to an attorney.
 A DUI defense lawyer from McKenzie Law Firm, P.C. can help you decide if you can get a DUI reduced to a reckless driving charge, or if you should plead guilty to DUI in Pennsylvania.
 Once we’ve gone over the details of your case, we will do everything possible to keep you from facing the fullest extent of this new legislation.

-Get a Free DUI Consultation with McKenzie Law Firm, P.C.
-Today
+Get a Free DUI Consultation with McKenzie Law Firm, P.C. in Pennsylvania Today

 The DUI defense lawyers at McKenzie Law Firm, P.C. can help you move past your charges and get your life back.
 We are eager to start working on your case right away.
 For a free consultation, call us at 610-680-7842.